towercity/author-webpage/_posts/2018-05-03-fellowships-grants.md

 For now, I'm setting these all out on a single page, but in the future I may move to giving grants individual pages, in order to make use of jekyll's tagging features.

+And, as a final note, all of these are either fully paid, have a chance to be fully paid, or come with a nice, comfortable stiped.
+This is a list for people like me, who have no wealth or savings.

 ### Grants ##

 #### Hodson Trust – John Carter Brown Library Fellowship  ####